Building lattices and zeta functions

 \markright{BUILDING LATTICES}

-{\bf Abstract:} We introduce the notion of a building lattice generalizing tree lattices.
-We give a Lefschetz formula and apply it to geometric zeta functions.
+{\bf Abstract:} We give a Lefschetz formula for tree lattices and apply it to geometric zeta functions.
 We further generalize Bass's approach to Ihara zeta functions to the higher dimensional case of a building.

 $ $

 {\bf MSC: 51E24}, 11M36, 20E42, 20F65, 22D05, 22E40